KenKambi/KenKambi.github.io/_posts/2025-10-23-osmwrapped.md

 ---
-title: "OSM Wrapped"
+title: "OSM Wrapped🌍"
 date: 2025-10-23 13:00:00 +/-TTTT
 categories: [OpenStreetMap, React, Data Visualization]
 tags: [openstreetmap, react, osm, visualization, stats]
 ---

-[**OSM Wrapped**](https://osmwrapped.netlify.app/) is a web application that visualizes and celebrates key overall and annual contributions of OpenStreetMap (OSM) members🌍.
+[**OSM Wrapped**](https://osmwrapped.netlify.app/) is a web application that visualizes and celebrates key overall and annual contributions of OpenStreetMap (OSM) members📆.

 Using **React**, the interface is designed to be responsive and data-driven highlighting each user’s journey in mapping.
 Enter your OSM username to generate a personalized summary including mapping streaks, changesets, countries contributed to, and other achievements📊.